History of the England national rugby union team: 2015

-England's injury-hit team came from 10 points down to record a famous victory in Cardiff and take revenge for their record 30–3 mauling two years ago.

-Maiden tries from Anthony Watson and Jonathan Joseph, plus 11 points from the boot of George Ford, hauled England back into a contest that had appeared lost and gave them the perfect start to their Six Nations campaign in what is a World Cup year.
+England fought back to beat Wales in Cardiff despite trailing by 10 points after losing 30-3 to Wales two years previously in 2013.
+Two first time international tries for England came from Anthony Watson and Jonathan Joseph as well as 11 points from George Ford’s kicks helped England secure victory.

 England continued their unbeaten start to the Six Nations as they ran in six tries to pull away from a spirited yet limited Italy.

 Inspired by two more dazzling tries from 23-year-old Jonathan Joseph, Stuart Lancaster's men overcame another sluggish start to take control and complete their 21st victory in 21 against the Azzurri.

 Joseph's first-half try, a brilliant shimmying break covering half the length of the pitch, was the pick of England's scores and he accelerated away to another midway through the second after Billy Vunipola and Ben Youngs had grabbed opportunistic tries of their own from close in.

 Fifteen points from the boot of George Ford and further scores from replacements Nick Easter and Danny Cipriani reflected England's increasing dominance.

-Ireland march on towards a possible Grand Slam after inflicting a thumping defeat on a misfiring England.

-Four penalties from Jonathan Sexton and a second-half try from centre Robbie Henshaw opened up an unbridgeable gap which accurately reflected the one-sided nature of what was expected to be a tight contest.

-England were outplayed in all departments, starting slowly, consistently second-best at the breakdown and all too fallible under the high ball until a late rally.

-After all the optimism engendered from their unbeaten start to the Six Nations this will go down as one of the most chastening defeats of Stuart Lancaster's regime.

 Error-strewn England set up a three-way fight for the Six Nations title with Wales and Ireland on the final weekend as they finally put away a dogged Scotland to retain the Calcutta Cup.

 The Scots had led by three points at half-time as numerous home chances were tossed away, and they remained in touch until the final five minutes after England failed to convert further golden try-scoring opportunities.